 PARAMEDIC 45 CREDITS

-GENERAL EDUCATION COURSES (ONLINE)-ENGLISH COMPOSITION, PSYCHOLOGY, PUBLIC SPEAKING, ALGEBRA, AND HISTORY
+GENERAL EDUCATION COURSES (ONLINE) – ENGLISH, PSYCHOLOGY, PUBLIC SPEAKING, MATHEMATICS, AND U.S. HISTORY